Alexander-Lim-KJ/Faithful-Newton/README.md

-# Faithful-Newton
+# NumOpt
- Faithful Newton's method
+ Codes for Numerical Optimization